 These plants are somewhat picky regarding light requirements, meaning you can move them around the house until you find the right remedy.

-Remedy: Given the fact that blooms are related to light exposure, you’ll want to move your Peace Lily to an area with indirect light.
+Remedy: Because blooms are related to light exposure, you’ll want to move your Peace Lily to an area with indirect light.

 Cause: Another problem that may exist is when the edges of the leaves on a Peace Lily turn brown.
 The cause for this is once again related to the amount of light exposure.
 It may also be a result of inadequate humidity.